Didymo Monitoring

 1. Assess the stream where you collected your sample and complete the required survey.
 You’ll be asked to describe the stream, provide a GPS location (simply by turning on your phone’s location data briefly), and provide your name and contact info.
 The more information we can collect about where Didymo is found, or not found, the better.
 This information will contribute to our understanding of Didymo’s preferred habitat and where prevention efforts should focus.

 2. Collect your sample.
 If ‘streamers’ or ‘mats’ are present, collect a small piece and place it into your container.
 Use your scrubber (e.g. toothbrush) to scrape algae off rocks or woody debris in the stream (5-10 rocks is ideal).
-You can use a small volume of preservative (e.g. rubbing alcohol) to rinse the brush in your sample vessel.
+You can use a small amount of stream water to rinse the brush in your sample vessel.
 Remember that the cells we are looking for are microscopic, so we only need a very small sample, and it is less expensive to ship a small sample.
 Note: Stream algae generally do not irritate most people’s skin, and do not produce harmful toxins as some lake algae do.
 It is generally considered safe to handle stream algae without personal protective equipment.

-3. Preserve your sample and keep your sample cool and in a dark place.
-Add preservative (rubbing alcohol or vodka) to your sample to be at least half of the total volume, ensuring all algae are completely submerged in liquid.
+3. Preserve your sample and keep your sample cool and in a dark place. dd preservative (Lugol’s Iodine) to your sample until the sample color is similar to that of a black tea.
+If using alcohol, aim for at least half of your total volume to be alcohol (the other half algae and stream water), ensuring all algae are completely submerged in liquid.
 Ensure your sample stays out of the sun and doesn’t warm up.

 4. Ship your sample the day of collection or the following day (within 48 hours).
 Place your sample vessel (e.g. contact lens case with sample within) into a ziplock bag, preferably with a small ice pack.
-Mail your sample with Priority Mail to 7851 Murray Ridge Rd., Elyria, Ohio 44035 with ATTN JORDYN on the package.
+Mail your sample with Priority Mail to 8050 Cannonsburg Rd NE, Rockford, MI 49341 with ATTN JORDYN on the package.
 Include your name on the package so your survey info can be matched with your sample.
 If you take samples in more than one stream reach (more than 100 meters apart) and ship samples together, ensure that you label the samples (e.g..

 site 1, site 2).
 Please complete the survey for each sample, including the sample ID in the sample description.
 If you are interested in learning about the results of your sample, indicate your interest in the survey or reach out to Jordyn directly.
-Make sure to decontaminate your gear after sampling!
+Make sure to decontaminate your gear after sampling by spraying all gear down with 409 solution, letting the solution sit for a few minutes, then rinsing.

 Didymo colonies coating a stream bed with sand and gravel substrate.
 Photo credit: Michigan DNR